ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 “Hole in the Time Wall” was further expanded through the Falcon wormhole during the 1983 Montauk Project.
-If the contemporary UIR succeeds in orchestrating the 2003 Dimensional Blend Experiment, Earth will fulfill the Jehovian-contrived ''Biblical Revelations Prophecies,'' experience pole shift and be drawn into “the Pit” of the Phantom Matrix black hole3 The potentiality of Earth entering the Phantom Matrix is both spiritually and scientifically devastating.
+If the contemporary UIR succeeds in orchestrating the 2003 Dimensional Blend Experiment, Earth will fulﬁll the Jehovian-contrived ''Biblical Revelations Prophecies,'' experience pole shift and be drawn into “the Pit” of the Phantom Matrix black hole3 The potentiality of Earth entering the Phantom Matrix is both spiritually and scientifically devastating.
 Regardless of whether these events are interpreted in terms of physics or spirituality, they are real “on both counts.”
     Originally, Emerald Covenant races, Humans and Indigo Children entered repeated Earth incarnations on “rescue missions,” in attempts to save the mentally and biologically mutated races of the Phantom Matrix from their